 A good set of gloves can make a huge difference and help you surf in colder water, more comfortably, for longer.
-We looked at the numbers for our best selling gloves the past couple years and also polled our customers and employees to create this list of the 5 Best Surf Gloves.
+We looked at the numbers of our best selling gloves and polled customers and employees to create this list of the 5 best gloves for surfing.

 Gloves are one of those items that have a lot to do with personal preference.
 Some people wear gloves in warmer waters for comfort while others will shun gloves until they absolutely have to wear them.
-No matter what, if you’re going to be surfing in colder water you’ll eventually need a good pair of gloves.
-So here’s a rough idea of what thickness and style glove most people wear in certain temperatures.
+No matter what, if you’re going to be surfing in colder water, you’ll eventually need a good pair of gloves.
+So here’s a rough idea of what thickness and style-glove most people will wear based on water temperature.

 1, 1.5 or 2mm Gloves – (60-45° F) This is generally about as thin as gloves come and most surfers will start to wear them once the water dips down in the ’50s into the ’40s.
 That being said, there’s plenty of people who choose to wear them in waters much warmer and colder than that.

 3mm Gloves – (High 50’s-40° F) This the thickness of choice for areas like Canada and the East Coast during the spring and fall.